kasperfp/CodeCamp/README.md

 website where it is possible to enter a series of letters that when send to a web service will be manipulated and stored.
 Through the website it will also be possible to retrieve already saved data and display it.

-*NB* Please focus on the SOLID principle
+*NB* Please focus on the SOLID principles
 *NB* Please do small commits, and many commits with a simple, yet good message.